Cameras and Lenses I Use for Architectural Photography

 - Compatible with wide angle lenses made specifically for architectural photography

-- Precisely control X/Y camera movements
+- Precise X/Y camera movements

 - Surprisingly compact